StijnOostdam/JsonMigrator/README.md

         }
     }

 Note that the <code>Rename</code> method is an extension method offered by JsonMigrator and not part of the standard Json.Net library.
+All migration methods must have the same signature: A migration attribute, private static, JToken return type and 1 JToken as parameter.

 The migration can then be called using the following code: